 But things aren't so simple.
 Many designers work primarily on projects intended entirely for screen, including digital magazines, websites, and app interfaces.
 High-res displays are a further consideration.

-Apple's mobile devices all now boast Retina displays, now all its desktops do - only the entry-level 21in iMac lacks one so avoid that.
+Apple's mobile devices all now boast Retina displays, and nearly all of its desktops do too - only the entry-level 21in iMac lacks one, so avoid that.
 You therefore must consider whether your role will primarily entail creating content for such displays, and buy a Mac accordingly.

 Also consider future-proofing.
 If your Mac's going to last a few years, buy for the present and future, not the present and past.